rayelder/hashicorp-wpl-documentation/pages/components/button/primary.md

 ## Rules

 * Use at `48px` height
-* Only arrow icon is allowed
+* Only Flight chevron icon is allowed

 ## Figma props